-Certifications are a type of language to communicate to consumers what sort of practices, quality, and transparency has gone into the products on store shelves.
+Certifications are a type of language to communicate to consumers what sorts of practices, quality, and transparency have gone into the products on store shelves.
 Many certifications are strong and substantive – Dr. Bronner’s holds quite a few.
 Others are little more than pretty artwork.
 Strong certifications require independent, third-party inspectors analyzing a product or manufacturer for specified standards.
 The two keys are the independent inspectors and a set of strong standards.

 Certifications in personal care have undergone a long journey that Dr. Bronner’s has been part of from the get-go.
 Along the way, we’ve celebrated various milestones, while knowing there was still much further to go.

 I remember Dr. Bronner’s battle for organic certification, a fantastic “David and Goliath” story in itself.
 That was back when there were no enforced organic standards for personal care products, so Dr. Bronner’s, under the direction of my aptly named brother David (Dr. Bronner’s CEO – Cosmic Engagement Officer), went and certified under the food standards.
 This was unheard of: putting food grade oils in soaps!